gnwl33/tictactoe/README.md

 # Tic Tac Toe

 ### Demo
-(GIF is not high quality.
-App runs much more smoothly)
+(This GIF is not high quality.
+The app runs much more smoothly.)
 ![](tictactoe.gif)